agglayer/e2e/scenarios/agglayer-upgrade-with-supplied-version/README.md

 It is designed to:

-- Bootstrap multiple rollup flavors ( e.g 1 Validium and  2 Rollup ) into the **same Kurtosis enclave**.
+- Bootstrap multiple rollup flavors ( e.g both opgeth and erigon stack ) into the **same Kurtosis enclave**.
 - Start Agglayer using a **FROM_TAG** version.
 - Upgrade Agglayer to a **TO_TAG** version.
 - Optionally downgrade back to the original **FROM_TAG** for validation.